Red Letter Days: Administration

 After expanding via supermarket distribution, Red Letter Days went into administration on 1 August 2005; the remaining assets and inventory were bought by fellow Dragons' Den entrepreneurs Theo Paphitis and Peter Jones.
 They revealed on Alan Carr: Chatty Man that they made the decision to purchase the company whilst under the influence of alcohol.
 Following the acquisition, Jones and Paphitis said that all vouchers bought on a credit card or by corporate customers had been honoured.

 Although Elnaugh was at the helm before and at the time of the company's failure just days after the birth of her fourth child, she blames the problems on the actions of a previous CEO, Simon Vincent, whom she appointed in 2002 but who had left the company in early 2003, while she was in a non-executive role.

 ITV1's Tonight Programme offered a more critical explanation of the demise of Red Letter Days, citing unpaid suppliers and disappointed purchasers.
 The programme suggested that the business model failed to escrow or earmark supplier payment equity, instead using it for working capital.
 Elnaugh blamed the company's bankers, who placed £3 million in a bond they refused to release for use by the firm, despite the fact that some of it may have related to vouchers that had expired and were not recoverable against the business.
 It was the funds held by the credit card company under this bond that enabled the new owners to honour vouchers issued prior to the company falling into administration.
 Mrs. Elnaugh admitted in her book Business Nightmares that her finance team had lost track of the company's voucher liabilities and its debts to suppliers.
-After Red Letter Days went into administration with a balance sheet deficiency approaching £9 million, Elnaugh left the Dragons' Den.
+After Red Letter Days went into administration with a balance sheet deficiency approaching £9 million, Elnaugh left Dragons' Den.